marwannasar/tictactoe/README.md

-This is tictactoe created in Python.
+This is tictactoe created with Python.
+It uses number inputs to select your position.
 Have fun!